7 Facts from our 23 and Me Review

 The 23 and Me Health and Ancestry Service includes all features of the Ancestry + Traits reporting plus additional 23andMe health reports:

 Health Predispositions Reports.
-These are risk reports approved by the Food and Drug Administration (FDA)* that help customers understand how genetics influences health outcomes, including breast and ovarian cancer and prostate cancer.
-Reports include health predispositions and carrier status regarding increased risk for developing diseases, including but not limited to, increased risk of breast cancer and ovarian cancer, type 2 diabetes, Parkinson’s disease, and celiac disease.
+These are approved by the Food and Drug Administration (FDA).* They help customers understand how genetics influence health outcomes like breast, ovarian, and prostate cancer.
+In addition, reports include health predispositions and carrier status regarding increased risk for developing diseases, including but not limited to increased risk of breast cancer and ovarian cancer, type 2 diabetes, Parkinson’s disease, and celiac disease.
 Remember that increased cancer risk or risk of other diseases does not necessarily mean that you will develop the conditions.